fbernutz/die-himmelstraeumerin-blog/Content/sketchnotes/wwdc22-state-of-the-union.md

 ---
 date: 2022-06-07 17:30
 description: Sketchnote about WWDC22 Platforms State of the Union talk with news about Swift, SwiftUI, System Experiences and new APIs
-tags: apple, wwdc, wwdc-22, iOS, online-conference, swift, swiftUI
+tags: apple, wwdc, wwdc-22, iOS, online-conference, swift, swiftui
 image: images/sketchnotes/wwdc22-state-of-the-union-small.jpg
 ---